top of page

 Siyo (Hello)!

-I'm a fierce advocate for those with HIV and Hep C diagnoses.
+I'm a fierce advocate for those with HIV and Hepatitis C diagnoses.
 I strongly support Harm Reduction, health care access for all, and the rights of my Native people.
 I am actively involved with the initiatives of local organizations such as the Western NC AIDS Project (WNCAP) and NC AIDS Action Network (NCAAN).
-I'm very honored to be working nationally with the National Native American AIDS Prevention Center in Colorado (NNAAPC) and the Tribal Health Initiatives Program (THIP).
-I am excited about this next venture to use my hard work and great ideas for collaboration with SEEDS of Healing, Inc. as we reach both ends of the state and work together to End the Epidemic together.
+I'm honored to work nationally with the National Native American AIDS Prevention Center in Colorado (NNAAPC) and the Tribal Health Initiatives Program (THIP).
+I am excited about this next venture to use my hard work and great ideas for collaboration with SEEDS of Healing, Inc. as we reach both ends of the state and work together to End the Epidemic.

 Sgi (Thank you)